 There is restricted visibility to the area directly behind the machine with no optional visual aids.
 Failure to make sure the area is clear could result in serious injury or death.
-Make sure that the area is clear with the other person on the ground before you start the reverse movement.
+Make sure that the area is clear before you start the reverse movement.